Rebecca Dreyfus

 About TNTP

-TNTP is the nation’s leading research, policy, and consulting organization dedicated to transforming America’s public education system, so that every generation thrives.
+TNTP is the nation’s leading research, policy, and consulting organization dedicated to transforming America’s public education system so that every young person thrives.

-Today, we work side-by-side with educators, system leaders, and communities across 39 states and over 6,000 districts nationwide to reach ambitious goals for student success.
+Today, we work side-by-side with educators, system leaders, and communities across the nation to reach ambitious goals for student success.

 Yet the possibilities we imagine push far beyond the walls of school and the education field alone.
 We are catalyzing a movement across sectors to create multiple pathways for young people to achieve academic, economic, and social mobility.